ianmaclarty/amulet/doc/math.md

 vector, its value cannot be changed.
 Instead you need to construct a new vector.

-**Note**:
-Each component of a vector is represented internally as a 32 bit float, so expect some loss of precision when converting between vector components and Lua numbers, which are 64 bits.

 ### Constructing vectors

 To construct a vector use one of the functions `vec2`, `vec3` or `vec4`.